ameDev21/RayCasting/README.md

 # RayCasting
-a sample program that simulate the ray casting in a video game
+a sample program that simulate the ray casting